Agile Space is creating chemical-electric dual-mode propulsion systems

 Over the past decade, EP thrusters have made significant progress in adopting other propellants, moving away from expensive and rare gases like Xenon to more common gases such as Krypton and Argon.
 Significant work has also been performed on ‘air breathing’ electric propulsion systems which will scoop air from the upper reaches of our atmosphere and running it through EP thrusters tuned for nitrogen, while being tolerant to the corrosive oxygen radicals.

 Advances in the ability for electric propulsion systems to be more flexible with propellant gases, including nitrogen, has opened an opportunity to make electric propulsion systems that could operate with hydrazine.
-The exhaust products of hydrazine are 78% nitrogen by weight, which is coincidentally the same weight percentage as air.
-The difference with using hydrazine instead of air is that the remainder is hydrogen, which is a much less corrosive and much lighter element than oxygen, resulting in less wear and tear on thrusters while providing higher performance.
+The exhaust products of hydrazine are 88% Nitrogen by weight, while air is 78% Nitrogen.
+But with hydrazine, the remainder is hydrogen, which is a much less corrosive and much lighter element than oxygen, resulting in less wear and tear on thrusters while providing higher performance.

 At the same time, the space domain has become less safe, with new spacecraft needing to respond faster to conjunction warnings or quickly maneuver for survivability.
 Rather than needing a separate chemical propulsion system for agile maneuvers and efficient maneuvers, spacecraft soon can have one propulsion system that does both.
 Instead of budgeting trade-offs ahead of time when the spacecraft is in early planning stages, a chemical-electric dual-mode propulsion system will allow flexible, agile operations and fully utilize all the available propellant.